Becton, Dickinson and Company (NYSE:BDX) Shares Bought by BNC Wealth Management LLC

-BNC Wealth Management LLC increased its stake in shares of Becton, Dickinson and Company (NYSE:BDX) by 2.3% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 3,130 shares of the medical instruments supplier’s stock after purchasing an additional 71 shares during the period.
-BNC Wealth Management LLC’s holdings in Becton, Dickinson and were worth $783,000 as of its most recent SEC filing.
+BNC Wealth Management LLC grew its stake in shares of Becton, Dickinson and Company (NYSE:BDX) by 2.3% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 3,130 shares of the medical instruments supplier’s stock after acquiring an additional 71 shares during the period.
+BNC Wealth Management LLC’s holdings in Becton, Dickinson and were worth $783,000 at the end of the most recent reporting period.

 Several other institutional investors also recently modified their holdings of BDX.
 Norges Bank acquired a new position in shares of Becton, Dickinson and during the 4th quarter worth approximately $677,293,000.
 BlackRock Inc. raised its position in shares of Becton, Dickinson and by 4.0% during the 4th quarter.
 BlackRock Inc. now owns 22,231,734 shares of the medical instruments supplier’s stock worth $5,562,827,000 after purchasing an additional 852,823 shares during the last quarter.
 California Public Employees Retirement System raised its position in shares of Becton, Dickinson and by 130.9% during the 4th quarter.
 California Public Employees Retirement System now owns 1,463,635 shares of the medical instruments supplier’s stock worth $366,231,000 after purchasing an additional 829,627 shares during the last quarter.
 Flossbach Von Storch AG raised its position in shares of Becton, Dickinson and by 21.9% during the 4th quarter.
 Flossbach Von Storch AG now owns 3,181,619 shares of the medical instruments supplier’s stock worth $796,105,000 after purchasing an additional 572,178 shares during the last quarter.
 Finally, Lazard Freres Gestion S.A.S. acquired a new position in shares of Becton, Dickinson and during the 4th quarter worth approximately $131,850,000.
 Hedge funds and other institutional investors own 83.22% of the company’s stock.